peeradonmoke2002/FRA502_HW_6703/README.md

 ## Cross-Entropy Method (CEM)
 The Cross-Entropy Method (CEM) is a stochastic optimization algorithm that uses a population-based approach to find the minimum of an objective function.
 The algorithm works by iteratively sampling a population of candidate solutions from a probability distribution, evaluating their fitness, and updating the distribution based on the best-performing candidates.

-Here is step how CEM works:
+Here is how CEM works step by step:

-First is What is Multivariate Gaussian Distribution
+First, recall the multivariate Gaussian distribution:

 $$\mathcal N(x;\mu,\Sigma)
 = \frac{1}{(2\pi)^{d/2}\,|\Sigma|^{1/2}}